sahandk/SUBSTRA/README.md

 # SUBSTRA
-Source Code for SUBSTRA Method
+Source Code for SUBSTRA Method (see the 'Example Usage' folder for help)

 The manuscript is submitted to ECCB 2018.